Ngaing12/w3wtify/README.md

 # w3wtify.js library <img align="right" width="250" src="http://www.geotekne.com.ar/w3wtify/img/w3wtify.png">

 This Javascript library allows you to embed and use [What3Words](https://www.what3words.com) in your site easily.
+Visit our site to see it in action [W3Wtify project webpage](http://w3wtify.geotekne.com.ar).

 **What is What3Words ?**